v-a-vilez/437-Labs/README.md

 This is the shared file space for Math 437 so we can all work on the labs together.

-thru git, first commit a comment then click the green button to push.
+thru git, first commit a comment then click the green button to push.A line i wrote on my local computer